SmokeSeer: 3D Gaussian Splatting for Smoke Removal and Scene Reconstruction: Experimental evaluation

 Figure~\ref{fig:synthetic_qualitative} shows qualitative results on the synthetic dataset.
 Our method removes smoke while preserving fine details in the scene.
 In contrast, baseline methods either fail to completely remove smoke or introduce artifacts.

 \paragraph{Real-world data results.} Figure~\ref{fig:real_qualitative} demonstrates our method's effectiveness on real-world data.
 The improvement is particularly noticeable in regions with dense smoke, where baseline methods struggle to reconstruct the scene geometry.
-Our method takes advantage of the complementary information in RGB and thermal modalities, to achieve superior smoke removal while preserving texture details critical for scene understanding.
+Our method fuses complementary information in RGB and thermal modalities, to improve smoke removal while preserving texture details critical for scene understanding.

-While real-world reconstructions exhibit some artifacts such as residual wisps of smoke or reduced color saturation under extreme occlusion (Figure~\ref{fig:real_qualitative}), they represent a substantial improvement in situational awareness.
+Though real-world reconstructions exhibit some artifacts, e.g., residual wisps of smoke or reduced color saturation under extreme occlusion (Figure~\ref{fig:real_qualitative}), they represent a substantial improvement in situational awareness.
 For first responders, the ability to discern room layout, locate doorways, and identify obstacles even at reduced fidelity turns an unusable, smoke-obscured video stream into an actionable 3D map.